 For landing pages, you have five templates to choose from.
 You can’t add additional sections to the templates, though.

-The builder is very basic and limiting.
+The builder is a bit limiting.
 You can add more fields to a form, change the colors, fonts, and images, plus edit the copy.

-But you’re not able to create longform landing pages, for one example of its limitations.
+But you’re not able to create long form landing pages.
+That’s a fairly big limitation.
 It’s literally just the section with the form and that’s it, with no option to add any additional sections other than what’s shown in the template.

 Using landing pages may not be as important for some ecommerce stores, but it would still be nice to have the option to create custom ones rather than being forced into a rigid template.

 For email templates, the campaign builder will walk you through the entire setup process.
 It is easy to use and very intuitive.

 You can choose from 25 stylish templates, and can sort through them by email type to find the right one for your needs.